Public Declines Month-Long Period To Comment On Missouri Sports Betting

 In February, the secretary of state issued a statement halting the Gaming Commission’s effort to launch sports betting this summer under emergency rules.

-Hoskins, a sport betting opponent when he served in the Legislature, said emergency rules didn’t apply in attempting to launch legal sport betting as early as the summer.
+Hoskins, a sports betting opponent who served in the Legislature, said emergency rules didn’t apply when attempting to launch legal sports betting as early as the summer.

 Hoskins stopped that effort, saying the regular rulemaking process “is designed to give the public the chance to provide feedback.”
 He stipulated that the public comment period would run from March 17 until at least April 17.